-The objective of the Research Ethics Committee is to raise awareness of ethical imperatives and improve research proposals to meet these imperatives.
+The Law Faculty Research Ethics Committee aims to work with applicants to understand the ethical imperatives of their proposed research and improve research protocols to meet the requirements of ethical conduct.
 This educative and facilitative function is consistent with South Africa's Constitution which prohibits participation in research without informed consent (s 12(2)(c)).
 The Committee's function also complies with national legislation - the National Health Act 61 of 2003 - which defines 'health' very broadly to include the well-being of all humans, and 'health research' as including 'surveys, interviews, focus groups or ethnographic observations'.

 Applying for Ethics Clearance